-This is the link to the Revised Prevent duty guidance for England and Wales and should be read in conjunction with the full Prevent Duty, Departmental advice for schools and childcare providers June 2015.
+This is the link to the Revised Prevent duty guidance for England and Wales.

 The Prevent duty

 Departmental advice for schools and childcare providers

 June 2015

 Contents

 Summary 3

 About this departmental advice 3

 Expiry or review date 3

 Who is this advice for?
 3

 Main points 3

 Introduction 4

 The Prevent duty: what it means for schools and childcare providers 5

 Risk assessment 5

 Working in partnership 7

 Staff training 7

 IT policies 8

 Building children's resilience to radicalisation 8

 What to do if you have a concern 10